Kevin McCloud’s favourite Grand Designs

 3. Ben Law’s Wooden House (Series three, 2003)

-Ben Law’s Wooden House took more than eight months to build and cost £28,000.
-The project struck a deep chord with viewers (4.5 million of us watched, making it one of the most popular episodes of Grand Designs ever aired) as we avidly watched Ben building walls from barley bales.
-He even runs courses on sustainable woodland management and eco-building, and runs a few ticketed open days each year to visit the house.
+Ben Law’s Wooden House took more than eight months to build and cost just £28,000.
+The project struck a deep chord with viewers (4.5 million watched, making it one of the most popular episodes of Grand Designs ever aired) as Ben built walls from 300 barley bales.
+Now, he runs courses on sustainable woodland management and eco-building, and runs a few ticketed open days each year to visit the house.

 Kevin McCloud says: ‘It’s an eloquent essay about sustainability… a love story between one man and a place.’